 Benefits from the Roberts Bank Terminal 2 Project

-The Roberts Bank Terminal 2 Project would provide substantial benefits to Canada, British Columbia and Metro Vancouver by accommodating increased demand for trade, supporting economic growth, providing employment opportunities during project construction and terminal operation, and providing benefits to Indigenous groups and neighbouring communities.
+The Roberts Bank Terminal 2 Project will provide substantial benefits to Canada, British Columbia, and Metro Vancouver.
+The terminal will accommodate increased demand for trade, and play an important role in supporting Canadian businesses shipping goods to and from the rest of the world, supporting Canada’s economic growth.
+At a local level, the project will provide employment opportunities during project construction and terminal operation, and economic benefits and opportunities to Indigenous groups and neighbouring communities.

-During construction, the project would provide more than 12,700 person-years of employment over a five-and-a-half year construction period.
-Once operating, on-terminal and off-terminal activities would support more than 12,400 well-paying, full-time jobs on an ongoing basis.
+During construction, the project will create more than 18,000 person-years of employment over a six-year construction period.
+Once operating, on-terminal and off-terminal activities will support more than 17,300 well-paying, full-time jobs on an ongoing basis.

-The construction of the project would add $1.3 billion to the Canadian economy, and its operation would add $212 million each year.
+The construction of the project will add $2.3 billion GDP to the Canadian economy, and its operation, including on-terminal and off-terminal activities, will add $3.0 billion GDP each year.

-More detail about the benefits of the project can be found here.
+More information about the benefits of the project can be found here.